Citation, DOI and article data

-- the patulous esophagus in some presentations of scleroderma may lead to chronic severe reflux and development of a distal oesphageal stricture
+- the patulous esophagus in some presentations of scleroderma may lead to chronic severe reflux and development of a distal esophageal stricture

-- this patient population is also at risk for oesophageal carcinoma
+- this patient population is also at risk for esophageal carcinoma

-- obstruction of the lower oesophagus due to tumour proliferation
+- obstruction of the lower esophagus due to tumor proliferation

-- tumour infiltration, denervation, or nerve malfunction of the neuromyenteric plexus (of Auerbach) thus creating functional obstruction similar to achalasia
+- tumor infiltration, denervation, or nerve malfunction of the neuromyenteric plexus (of Auerbach) thus creating functional obstruction similar to achalasia

 Although less common, it is possible for primary achalasia and malignancy to coexist.